zevenet/kube-nftlb/README.md

 iptables -A POSTROUTING -t nat -s 172.17.0.0/16 ! -o docker0 -j MASQUERADE
 ```

-## Creation of a simple service :pushpin:
+## Creation of a simple service :pencil2:

 In this section we are going to see the different settings that we can apply to create our service.
 The first thing we have to know is that it is a service and how we can create a simple one and check that it has been created correctly.